BASQUE COUNTRYSIDE - GETARIA - KAIA-KAIPE - POST 1

 Most of the fish are big enough for two to share happily.

-We had a couple of bottles of the local Txakoli Txomin Etxaniz, a slightly sparkling local white wine.
+We had a couple of bottles of Txomin Etxaniz Txakoli, a slightly sparkling local white wine.

-Cocochas (hake cheeks three ways - grilled, deep fired and pil-pil)
+Cocochas (hake cheeks three ways - grilled, deep fried and pil-pil)

 Tataki atún premium